AdamRose1/Hacking-Scripts/README.md

-<h3>I wrote this javascript code to brute force a login page that uses a math based captcha.</h3>
+<b>I wrote this javascript code to brute force a login page that uses a math based captcha.</b>

 The Get_Username.js is used to find a valid username.<br>
 The Get_Password.js is used to find the password of a valid username.